 Combining your finances and opening a joint bank account with your partner is a big step.
 It’s one thing to tell the person you love all your darkest secrets and deepest fears but showing them how you spend your money and revealing your less-than-perfect financial habits?
 Um, that can seem way too personal.

-Despite the fact that millennials are combining finances at a lower rate than Boomers (and about the same rate as Gen Xers), joint accounts and merged money are still very much a part of couples finance.
+Even though millennials are combining finances at a lower rate than Boomers (and about the same rate as Gen Xers), joint bank accounts and merged money are still very much a part of couples finance.

 That said, there’s no one-size-fits all approach to how much money couples can or should allocate to their joint bank accounts and keep in their individual accounts.
 How you share finances and what you choose to include as shared expenses will always vary couple-to-couple.